TomPace101/nanopore_diffusion/notes.md

 It would also include type information.
 (And maybe more.)
 Also, because there are no slots, you could still add attributes at run time.
 The validation would only happen at instantiation, to confirm the data read in from the file.
-(Towards that end, maybe you want a validation method you can run later on as well?)
+(Towards that end, maybe you want a validation method you can run later on as well?
+It would require converting the object to dictionary and validating that.)
 I'm not sure that's enough of an advantage.

+Maybe the class docstring could be yaml (with comments for actual text) that includes the schema, to reduce redundancy.
+Now that might be enough of an advantage.

 #Specific Equations
 ## Homogenized Fickian